Thesis and Development-Based Projects

 You should also try to learn something about your advisor from other students who have worked with him or her.
 Your advisor and/or reader should help monitor and guide your progress, so choosing someone who is hard to reach can delay completion of your project and affect your graduation.
 It is your job to educate them on the INI timeline you must meet in order to graduate on time.

 You and your advisor and/or reader should stay within the timeline created in your proposal as closely as possible.
 Ultimately, you are responsible for the timely completion of your project.
-If you are experiencing difficulties communicating with them, you should inform the INI Academic Affairs Office as soon as you become aware that there is a potential problem.
+If you are experiencing difficulties communicating with them, you should inform the INI Academic and Student Success team as soon as you become aware that there is a potential problem.

 Once you and an advisor agree to work together, make sure that you both have a clear idea (and the same idea!) of what you will be doing, what the scope of the project is, how you will evaluate the success of the work that was done and what your “deliverables” are.
 You should also have shared expectations on a likely timetable for completion.
 Nevertheless, you should expect that some of the specifics of your project will have to be worked out as time progresses.